-While infusion of stem cell derived technologies into the portal vein may appear to be a solution to the cell supply, the issues with portal vein transplant including IBMIR and the inability to retrieve the cells if required still remain.
-If these cells infused into the liver must be removed from the body due to a safety issue, removal of the liver and a liver transplant would be required, which would pose a very significant issue for people with diabetes beyond their diabetes alone.
+While infusion of glucose responsive stem cell derived technologies into the portal vein may appear to be a solution to the limited supply of donor islets, the issues with portal vein transplant including IBMIR and the inability to retrieve the cells, if required, still remain.
+If these cells infused into the liver must be removed from the body due to a safety issue, removal of the liver and a liver transplant would be required, which would pose a life-threatening issue for people with diabetes beyond their diabetes alone due to the lack of available donor livers for transplant.

-With the encouraging initial results of islet transplantation, there is a need to develop a more suitable and retrievable environment for therapeutic cells.
-We believe an implantable and retrievable medical device that becomes highly vascularized when implanted into an appropriate area of the body for the placement and function of therapeutic cells, including donor islets and stem cell-derived technologies is an appropriate approach.
+With the encouraging initial results of portal vein islet transplantation, there is a need to develop a more suitable and retrievable environment for therapeutic cells.
+We believe an implantable and retrievable medical device that becomes highly vascularized when implanted into an appropriate area of the body for the placement and function of therapeutic cells, including donor islets and stem cell-derived technologies is a feasible and sustainable approach.
 Sernova's Cell Pouch is a minimally invasive, retrievable device that develops vascularized tissue chambers for the placement and long-term survival and function of therapeutic cells following implantation in the body.
-It can be scaled to any size to house the required number of cells needed to provide the necessary missing protein or hormone.
+It can be scaled to any size to house the required number of cells needed to provide the necessary missing protein(s) or hormone(s).